-Financial liabilities at fair value through profit or loss include financial liabilities held for trading.
+Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
 Financial liabilities are classified as held for trading if they are acquired for the purpose of selling in the near term.
 This category includes derivative financial instruments entered into by the Group that are not designated as hedging instruments in hedge relationships as defined by IAS 39.